Fact check: Trump says work on his border wall starts Monday. It doesn't.

 The law also specifically bars construction on a wildlife preserve that the administration previously identified as a starting point for work on a new border wall.

-The president signed the funding bill on Friday afternoon, after threatening hours earlier to veto it.
-In remarks to the press, he complained that no one had time to read the lengthy bill.
+The president signed the funding bill hours after threatening to veto it.
+In remarks to the press, he complained that no one had had time to read the lengthy bill.

 Trump also added that he's "not happy with $1.6 billion dollars, but it does start the wall and we will make that $1.6 billion dollars go very, very far."